-Generic Academic Essay Template
+Academic Essay Template

-INTRODUCTION.
-Attention grabber (2-4 sentences): the opening of the introduction.
+Introduction.
+Attention grabber: the opening of the introduction.
 Examples: a shocking statistic, an anecdote about the topic, a personal story, a famous quotation, along with 2-3 sentences unpacking or explaining it.
-Avoid opening with a question or your main point.
-Thesis statement (usually 1 sentence): the last sentence of the introduction represents the main argument or topic of the paper and includes all keywords relating to what will be discussed.
+Avoid opening with a question.
+Thesis statement: the last sentence of the introduction represents the main argument or topic of the paper and includes all keywords relating to what will be discussed.

-BODY PARAGRAPH #1.
-Topic sentence (1 sentence): the opening line of each body paragraph states the main idea of the paragraph (make sure the paragraph matches the topic sentence).
-Insert evidence (3-5 sentences): support your claim by providing evidence such as statistics, quotations, examples, reasoning, explanations, steps, etc. to prove your topic sentence.
-Hint: use a "quotation sandwich" to create solid content for the paragraph-first a sentence or two introducing the author and material, then the quotation, and lastly one or several sentences explaining the relevance or significance of the quotation to your topic sentence.
+Body Paragraph 1.
+Topic sentence: the opening line of each body paragraph states the main idea the paragraph will discuss (make sure it matches).
+Insert evidence: support your position by providing evidence (statistics, quotations, examples, reasoning, explanations, steps, etc.).
+Hint: insert a "quotation sandwich" to create a series of solid sentences for the paragraph-first a sentence or two introducing the author and material, then the quotation, and lastly one or several sentences explaining the relevance or significance of the quotation to your topic sentence.

-BODY PARAGRAPH #2.
-Topic sentence (1 sentence): the opening line of each body paragraph states the main idea of the paragraph (make sure the paragraph matches the topic sentence).
-Insert evidence (3-5 sentences): support your claim by providing evidence such as statistics, quotations, examples, reasoning, explanations, steps, etc. to prove your topic sentence.
-Hint: use a "quotation sandwich" to create solid content for the paragraph-first a sentence or two introducing the author and material, then the quotation, and lastly one or several sentences explaining the relevance or significance of the quotation to your topic sentence.
+Body Paragraph 2.
+Topic sentence: the opening line of each body paragraph states the main idea the paragraph will discuss (make sure it matches).
+Insert evidence: support your position by providing evidence (statistics, quotations, examples, reasoning, explanations, steps, etc.).
+Hint: insert a "quotation sandwich" to create a series of solid sentences for the paragraph-first a sentence or two introducing the author and material, then the quotation, and lastly one or several sentences explaining the relevance or significance of the quotation to your topic sentence.